 Your number will be changed within 4 hours.
 Your credit and goodybags will not be shown on your account until the new number is ready.

-This service is only available between 4.30am and 9.30pm and can only be used once per account.
-If you need to change your number again, please use method 2 shown below.
+This service is only available between 4.30am and 9.30pm and can only be used twice per account.
+If you need to change your number a second time, you can, by repeating the process, at least 24 hours later.
+For potential third or subsequent number changes (apart from number porting, using a pac obtained from another network) please apply to an agent by using method 2 shown below.

 Method 2 - Contact an agent